apollographql/federation/docs/source/csdl-spec.md

 `directive @csdl_key(graph: csdl_Graph!, repr: csdl_SelectionSet!) repeatable on OBJECT`

-Define an entity key for this object type within a subgraph.
+Define an entity key for this type within a subgraph.

 The `@csdl_key` directive tells consumers what subset of fields are necessary to identify this type of entity to a particular subgraph.
 It provides a way for csdl consumers to "switch graphs" when planning a query.
 For example: